 - Contribute to processes to support accreditation of publicly funded health services in the ACT

 It was established to support consumer representatives on National Safety and Quality Health Services Standards committees.

 The Group was also instrumental in providing consumer perspective on the Review of the Charter of Healthcare Rights.

-The Accessibility and Design Consumer Reference Group focuses on the consumer experience of access to and the design of health services.
+The Accessible Health Care Consumer Reference Group focuses on the consumer experience of access to and the design of health services.
 It aims to:

 - Environmental access, for example, wayfinding and design of patient facing areas